apereo/cas/Support.md

 Please take the following steps to obtain support from the CAS user community.

+<div class="alert alert-info"><strong>Community Etiquette</strong><p>Remember that activity on the mailing lists and all other support channels
+is entirely voluntary.
+There are no SLAs.
+There are no guarantees.
+You may find yourself opting into professional support agreements with
+Apereo commercial service providers if that is unacceptable.</p></div>

 ### Search Archives

 The [Google Groups mirror](Mailing-Lists.html) of the community discussion list